If you are still using the old theme you can view the correct Knowledge Base here: https://help.easydns.com/.

 Activating DNSSEC For Your Domain

-Once you’ve generated your keys and signed your zone, it’s time activate the signing.
+Once you’ve generated your keys and signed your zone, it’s time to activate the signing.

 1. In the DNSSEC CONTROL FUNCTIONS section, click on ACTIVATE